 - Press down on the cover until you hear a sound.

 - Rotate the cover clockwise until it stops rotating.

 Doing so will disable the AirTag and prevent sharing your location.

 Don’t forget that a single AirTag can be associated with one Apple ID.

-If the previous user removed the AirTag from their Apple ID but were out of the device’s Bluetooth range, resetting it will let you re-use it with your devices.
+If the previous user removed the AirTag from their Apple ID but was out of the device’s Bluetooth range, resetting it will let you re-use it with your devices.

 When resetting an AirTag makes sense

-Seeing an alert about an unknown AirTag is a clear signal that an AirTag not associated with your Apple ID is moving with you, possibly indicated unwanted tracking.
+Seeing an alert about an unknown AirTag is a clear signal that an AirTag not associated with your Apple ID is moving with you, possibly indicating unwanted tracking.